 Plans for remedial teaching are to be developed to support these children that, as part of the overall schooling concept, will be agreed with all the teaching staff involved, as well as with the parents and pupils.
 For this group of pupils, the schools provide general remedial instruction during school hours or complementary remedial instruction after hours.
-Individual remedial instruction should continue until the end of grade 10.
 The resolution of December 2003 was revised in November 2007 and enhanced by principles governing the individual promotion of pupils experiencing particular difficulties in mathematics.

 As well as the compulsory sports lessons at schools, adapted physical education may be offered.
 This is designed above all for pupils with motor deficits and psychosocial problems.
 Its aim is to impact positively on their motor development and improve their health and hence well-being.

 Pupils who are experiencing difficulties in the learning process and who are liable to fail to achieve the educational goals of a school year may be given learning support individually in small groups in addition to the instruction they receive in class.
 Remedial programmes mainly concern German and mathematics as well as foreign languages.
 Additional instruction may be given in any timetabled subjects.
 The instruction is normally provided in the afternoon.